hyperledger/indy-node/docs/design/vdr.md

     * Publish DID Document using `DidRegistry.createDid(didDocument, signatures)`
 2. Assemble basic DID Document containing only `id` and `service`.
 DID Document itself must be already published using NYM operation.
     * Update existing DID Document using `DidRegistry.updateDid(didDocument, signatures)`

+> In fact, it's not really backward compatible as we require passing of additional signature for nym and attrib

 ```
 /// Prepare transaction executing `DidRegistry.createDid` smart contract method